TahimBhuiya/Heap-Sort-CPP/README.md

 1. Builds a **max-heap** from the input array.
 2. Repeatedly extracts the maximum element from the heap and places it at the end of the array.
+3. Maintains the heap property after each extraction to continue sorting.